-Egg bake dish packed with poblano dishes stuffed with corn, black beans, and cheese.
+Egg bake dish packed with chile rellenos of poblano peppers stuffed with corn, black beans, and cheese.

 Looking for a holiday breakfast?
 Here’s a great one I’m planning on.
 It’s inspired by a recipe I saw in Sunset Magazine years ago for Baked Chiles Rellenos.
 The recipe is long-lost, but I’ll always remember the photo: whole poblano chiles lazily reclining in puffy, cheesy, eggs.
 The baking powder in the recipe is what makes them fluffy, and my husband swore it was an egg souffle.